 Fed: banks need customer consent on overdraft fees, Associated Press, November 12, 2009

 Updated December 22, 2011 and originally published November 12, 2009.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.